aneely/hunt/PROJECT_CONTEXT.md

 ## Next Steps

-1. Test with all 8 search engines to verify all tabs open correctly
+1. ✅ ~~Test with all 8 search engines to verify all tabs open correctly~~ (Completed)
-2. Consider adding other service categories from `initial-sketch.md`
-3. Add configuration support for selecting which services to use
+2. ✅ ~~Add configuration support for selecting which services to use~~ (Completed - via `-i` and `-s` flags)
+3. Consider adding other service categories from `initial-sketch.md` (Reddit, StackOverflow, Wikipedia, etc.)
 4. Improve error handling and user feedback
 5. Consider making the script more portable (not just macOS)
+6. Add service aliases for shorter names (e.g., `ddg` for DuckDuckGo)
+7. Consider service category grouping and category-based selection